-Recording data and making corrections: All data should be recorded in black ink.
-Please do not submit data written in pencil or other colors of ink.
+Recording data and making corrections: All data should be recorded in dark, water stable (i.e. not gel pen) ink.
 If you make corrections on any data sheet, use fast-drying correction fluid or correction tape.
 Do NOT just write over errors.